 What is the Arts Award Access Fund?

-The Access Fund provides small grants to Arts Award centres working with young people from disadvantaged backgrounds to enable them to achieve an Arts Award.
+The Access Fund provides grants of between £100-£1500 to Arts Award centres working on Arts Award projects with young people for whom access and inclusion is an issue.

 Who can apply?

 We welcome applications from all registered Arts Award centres based in England, but priority will be given to centres that: